kaushikdey11493/Delta-DevOp/README.md

   * Spring Data JPA
   * Database MySQL & H2 ( Both used for development purpose )

-3. The project is temporarily hosted in Pivotal Web Services .
+3. The project was temporarily hosted in Pivotal Web Services .

 Project description :